Almost 60 years of Excellence

 Laura Schatz, Artistic Director, and Roy Schatz, Co-Founder, as the Queen of the Fairies and the Lord Chancellor in Iolanthe, 2016

-Roy and Diana Schatz are still active in MADS.
+Roy and Diana Schatz were still active in MADS until 2020.
+Our 2022 production of The Sorcerer was dedicated to their memory.
 Their daughter, Laura, took over from Roy as artistic director in the early 1990s.
 With the company now expanded to over 60 in number, three-quarters of the cast and backstage people are friends of St. Anne’s choristers.
 Proceeds from the annual productions go to St. Anne’s Church and to improvements of the stage facilities.
 The joyous atmosphere at rehearsals and performances is a reflection of the mission of this parish.

 Though we maintain a strong connection to the church, we have expanded, drawing from the community, local university students, and the Toronto music community.
 We pride ourselves on being a family show, introducing new generations to wonderful music and stories of Gilbert and Sullivan.